benbalter/word_diff/README.md

 2. Set the token as a `GITHUB_TOKEN` environmental variable
 3. Add the Word Diff server as a web hook on the repository, receiving push events

+## Running on Heroku

+In order to get LibreOffice installed, you'll want to run `heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git`.
+This will instruct Heroku to read the `.buildpacks` file.

 ## Running locally

 1. `bundle exec rackup`